RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2019-12-31-FOIA-year-in-review.md

 I wish I'd done a bit differently.
 I hope some of these might help others working with public records requests in journalism, activism, and other realms.

-Let's start with some metric-based analysis and insights (I will only be covering details from [Muckrock](https://www.muckrock.com) data through 2019, as 97% of my requestes were made through their platform):
+Let's start with some metric-based analysis and insights (I will only be covering details from [Muckrock](https://www.muckrock.com) data through 2019, as 97% of my requests were made through their platform):

 * In 2019 I made **183 total FOIA requests** from my Muckrock account
 * **41 of 183** or **22.4% of them were completed by the respective agency**